"Marvelous Mrs. Maisel" Cast Calls Their SAG Win A Mistake In Bleeped-Out Speech

 In the series, Tarantina portrayed the emcee at comedy club The Gaslight.
 The actor died in November at age 60.

-Brosnahan concluded with saying that she was honored for the award, if “really, really, really surprised.”
+Brosnahan concluded with saying that she was honoured for the award, if “really, really, really surprised.”

 Whether this cast can go for round three in 2021 remains to be seen.